eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/RFKO MD8923 Week 44.md

+> [!warning]
+> Send a message to Federico Ravotti when we send ions to the Dump.
+> No ions to T8 !
+>

 ### TFB blow up (RFKO)

 Do TFB **after** the radial loop has been turned off. (see [[Dedicated MD 26th October 2022#Summary of the MD]])